InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### How should a global TC string be formatted for storage?

+_**By July 1st 2021, CMPs must update their configuration so that they no longer make use of global scope.
+Therefore CMPs must only read or write TC Strings in a service-specific context on the website that the user has visited and the CMP user interface must no longer make any reference to global scope consent.
+From Sept 1st 2021, Global Scope strings will be considered invalid.**_

 The global TC string is stored in a shared space and is formatted as described in the following table: